DataRobot Acquires decision.ai for More Actionable AI

 Therefore, I’m extremely excited to share DataRobot’s acquisition of decision.ai and the return of Dan Becker to DataRobot.
 Dan’s storied career has taken him from Kaggle to DataRobot to Google to founding decision.ai.
 Dan blends the pragmatic experience consulting on AI projects for 6 Fortune 100 companies and contributions to leading open source AI tools, including TensorFlow and Keras, with a deep passion for pedagogy, including recently authoring Automated Machine Learning for Business.

 Decision.ai will help DataRobot extend its existing no-code app building and decision intelligence flow tools to help DataRobot users optimize decisions in complex, dynamic business processes.
-With the augmented Decision Intelligence Suite in DataRobot AI Cloud, your team will make faster and smarter decisions when they can see the full picture and how the decision will play out over time.
+With the augmented Decision Intelligence Suite in DataRobot AI Platform, your team will make faster and smarter decisions when they can see the full picture and how the decision will play out over time.